HandsOnDataViz/book/chart/README.md

 # Chart Your Data
 *by [Jack Dougherty](../introduction/who.md), last updated February 23, 2017*

-Charts are often the best way to visualize your data and pull readers deeper into the story.
-Even if your data contains geographical information, in some cases a chart tells your story better than a map.
-But well-designed charts require careful thought about how to communicate meaningful insights to your audience.
-This chapter features tools to create interactive charts (rather than static images) that you can embed in your website.
+Charts can be a greater way to visualize your data and pull readers deeper into the story.
+Even if your data contains geographical information, in some cases a chart may tell your story better than a map.
+But good charts require careful thought about how to communicate insights to your audience.
+This chapter features design principles and tools to create interactive charts (rather than static images), which you can embed in your website.

-## Steps to create an interactive chart
+## Create a meaningful interactive chart
 1) [Draw and write your data story](../../choose/draw) as shown in a previous chapter.
 What questions do you want to explore, or insights that you want to explain?
 Sketch a simple picture and write down main ideas to capture your vision on paper.
-2) Ask yourself: Do I really need a chart to tell this data story?
-Or would a table, or simply text, do just as good a job?
-3) Practice [principles of good chart design](design) in this chapter.
+2) Practice [principles of good chart design](design) in this chapter.
 Learn to identify good charts from bad ones.
-4) Choose a chart type that matches your story and data format in the table below.
+3) Choose a chart type that matches your story and data format in the table below.
 Follow tutorial links to *easy tools* for beginners or *power tools* that require you to [Edit and Host code templates](../edit).
 Refer to [Spreadsheet Skills](../spreadsheet) and [Clean Your Data](../clean) chapters in this book if needed.
-5) Learn how to [embed your interactive chart in your website](../embed) in this book.
+4) Learn how to [embed your interactive chart in your website](../embed) in this book.
-6) Focus on [storytelling](../storytelling) to accompany your visualization.
+5) Focus on [storytelling](../storytelling) to accompany your visualization.
 Write compelling titles, labels, and sentences that call attention to the most meaningful insights in your chart, and explain any data limitations.

 | Basic chart types | Best use and tutorial chapters |
 | --- | --- |